Uber filing lists revenue gains, struggles of food business

-LOS ANGELES (Reuters) - Uber Technologies Inc’s restaurant delivery business has grown revenue to $1.5 billion in just three years, the company disclosed in its IPO filing on Thursday, dwarfing the revenue of its profitable, and already public, rival Grubhub Inc.
+LOS ANGELES, April 11 (Reuters) - Uber Technologies Inc’s (IPO-UBER.N) restaurant delivery business has grown revenue to $1.5 billion in just three years, the company disclosed in its IPO filing on Thursday, dwarfing the revenue of its profitable, and already public, rival Grubhub Inc.

 Uber also spelled out the struggle its food delivery business faces: “Cumulative payments to drivers for Uber Eats deliveries historically have exceeded the cumulative delivery fees paid by consumers,” it said.